ValentinJDT/EmptyTerminal-App/README.md

 This directory path can be different if you have another version.

 ### Please note: this terminal was only designed for Windows
-You can change the default working directory system to match with your OS.
+You can change the default working directory function to match with your OS.